agoda-com/cicd/README.md

 4. `Commit changes` by selecting `Create a new branch for this commit and start a pull request.`
 5. Namimg your branch to be understandable e.g. `update-greeting`
 6. Click `Commit changes` button and `Create pull request`
-7. Waiting for `pull_request` workflow to be triggered and run
+7. Waiting for `pull_request` workflow to be triggered and run test

 ### How could we fix when test failed?
 1. Go back to `Code` tab